 To prevent infection, we treat the insertion of a central line as a surgical procedure.
 This means doctors and nurses thoroughly wash their hands before the procedure and put on surgical gowns and caps, masks and sterile gloves.
 The patient is covered from head to toe with sterile drapes.
 These measures result in lower infection rates.

 When cleaning or removing a central line, we follow specific, sterile procedures that are closely monitored.

 In addition, a committee of Infection Control employees, nurses and doctors meets regularly to review infection rates and examine our procedures.
-If a central line infection-associated blood stream infection occurs, this committee evaluates what, if anything, went wrong.
+If a CLABSI occurs, this committee evaluates what, if anything, went wrong.

 What can patients do?

-Talk to your health-care team.
-Ask if team members follow UCSF standards for inserting and caring for a central line.
+Talk to your health care team.
+Ask if you can receive a chlorhexidine bath.
 Find out when the central line can be safely removed.
 If you don't see a doctor, nurse or technician clean his or her hands, ask him or her to do so before touching the central line.